 Yeah, I found a cave and hoped for treasure but all I found were demons!

-"High Energy" is something I lately lack, especially as I've just reached the big 5-0.
-Well, it's also the name of an Infogrames compilation, released in 1990 when I was still a spotty teenager.
-Included is Fire And Forget, Hostages, North And South, Teenage Queen and TinTin On The Moon.
-Quite a rich and varied collection with much potential.
+"High Energy" is something I lack, especially as I've just reached the big 5-0.
+Well, it's also the name of a 1990 Infogrames compilation - released when I was a spotty teenager.
+Included is Fire And Forget, Hostages, North & South, Teenage Queen, and TinTin On The Moon.
+Quite a rich, varied collection with much potential.

-I've never heard of this compilation before if I'm honest.
-So perhaps it was only released in France?
+I've never heard of this compilation before, so perhaps it was only released in France?
 Let me know in the comments below.
 Okay, I gotta say that I'm very eager to get cracking with this promising French release!

 Before we do, let's see the Infogrames logo which I think is rather unique and very cool...